 Price And Time

-The Jheri Curl treatment can last about 2-4 hours and typically ranges in price from $50 to $200 as the product is also widely available for home use too.
+The Jheri Curl treatment can last about 2-4 hours and typically ranges in price from $50 to $200 as the product can be available for home use too.
+May be more pricey in salons.

 My Opinion On The Gina Curl